mehulagg/gitlab/doc/development/sidekiq_debugging.md

 ...
 ```

-`runsv` is the process supervisor for a service called `rails-background-job`.
+`runsv` is the process supervisor for a service called `rails-background-jobs`.
 That service will run a GDK script called `sv/rails-background-jobs/run`, which in return runs `gitlab/bin/background_jobs`, which in turn runs `bundle exec sidekiq`.
-That's why the process name here is `bundle`, not `sidekiq` (although `ps` will list the process as `sidekiq`) The elements underneath that node wrapped in curly braces `{...}` are threads.
+That's why the process name here is `bundle`, not `sidekiq` (although `ps` will list the process as `sidekiq`.)
+The elements underneath that node wrapped in curly braces `{...}` are threads.

-Since there is only one process, all jobs from all queues are being processed by all workers executed by that process.
+Since there is only one process, all jobs from all queues are being processed by all worker threads in that process.

-### Production / Omnibus
+Which queues should be processed is defined in [`config/sidekiq_queues.yml`](https://gitlab.com/gitlab-org/gitlab/blob/master/config%2Fsidekiq_queues.yml).

+### Multi-process setup

-For `*.gitlab.com` and for self-managed installations (both of which are deployed from Omnibus packages), Sidekiq runs in **clustered** i.e. multi-process mode.
-What this does is spin up several Sidekiq processes per server node, each of which then runs its own thread pool.
-For gitlab.com, we also have multiple **instances** i.e. server nodes (using Google Compute Engine), each running their own cluster of Sidekiq processes.
+You can run Sidekiq in **clustered** i.e. multi-process mode.
+What this does is spin up several Sidekiq processes, each of which then runs its own worker thread pool.
+Depending on the environment, different steps are required to enable clustered mode:

+- For development with e.g. the GDK, but also installations from source, set the `SIDEKIQ_WORKERS` environment variable to the desired number of workers.
+For installations from source, clustered mode is [enabled by default](../install/installation.md#using-sidekiq-instead-of-sidekiq-cluster).
+- For Omnibus installations, refer to [Run multiple Sidekiq processes](../administration/operations/extra_sidekiq_processes.md) instead.

+On `gitlab.com`, Sidekiq always runs in clustered mode; we additionally have multiple **instances** i.e. server nodes, each running their own cluster of Sidekiq processes.
 This is illustrated in the diagram below.

 ```mermaid
 graph TD